Powerlevel9k/powerlevel9k/README.md

 and test files and calculate the ratio between them.
 Not more, but is may give a quick overview about the test situation of the project you are dealing with.

+#### The `rvm` segment

+This segment displays the ruby version of your currently used gemset, if the gemset is not "default".
+If you set `POWERLEVEL9K_RVM_SHOW_ALWAYS` to true in your `~/.zshrc`, the version number is displayed always.

 #### The 'time' segment

 By default the time is show in 'H:M:S' format.
 If you want to change it,